 - Zola Suite - Zola Suite is a good fit for firms looking for an all-in-one solution, including mobile apps and fully integrated billing.

-Email Client.
-While Outlook or Gmail integrations are common, this check is reserved for law practice management software that includes a full email client, no third-party necessary.
+Email client.
+Outlook and Gmail integrations are common, but this check is reserved for law practice management software that includes a full email client.

 Calendar.
-As with email, this feature means a full calendar client, not just an integration with Outlook or Google Calendar.
+As with email, this feature means a full calendar client, not just an integration with Outlook or Google Calendar, which don’t allow you to associate appointments with matters and contacts on their own.

-Client/Contact Management.
-Being able to keep track of clients and other contacts, and categorize them, is a fundamental law practice management software feature.
+Client/contact management.
+Being able to keep track of clients and other contacts is a fundamental law practice management software feature.

-Case/Matter Management.
-The defining feature of law practice management software is its case/matter-centric organization.
+Case/matter management.
+The defining feature of law practice management software is its case/matter-centered organization.
+This check means you can

-Task Management.
-While different software handles task management differently, this means the ability to create tasks, add due dates, associate them with cases/matters and assign them to different lawyers.
+Task management.
+Basic task management means the ability to create tasks, add due dates, associate them with cases/matters, and assign them to different lawyers.
+Some products stick to pretty basic task management, while others offer enough features to make any Getting Things Done devotee happy.

-Secure Portal.
-Lawyers need a way to communicate securely with clients, and secure communication and file sharing portals are becoming more common, especially with cloud-based options.
+Secure portal.
+Lawyers need a way to communicate securely with clients, and secure communication and file-sharing portals are probably the easiest way to do that.
+Conveniently, many, secure communication portals have become common, especially in cloud-based law practice management software.

-Conflict Checking.
+Conflict checking.
 An actual conflict checker is different than a mere search box.
 This applies to software that actually has a conflict checking feature.
+Implementation varies, but at a minimum you should be able to search the entire database for matching names.

 Timekeeping.
-This means tracking time, but not billing and invoicing, which we listed separately.
+This means time tracking specifically, but not billing and invoicing.

 Full Accounting.
-Some software includes full double-entry accounting features, making QuickBooks or Xero unnecessary.
+Some software includes full double-entry accounting features, making Xero or QuickBooks unnecessary.